meltingice1337/HashByte-Chat/README.md

 - set cwd to `backend/` and run `npm start`

 #### Technologies
-- NodeJS (environment for running javascript similar to JVR/JVM)  https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5
+- NodeJS (environment for running javascript similar to JVR/JVM on desktop)  https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5
+- npm (a package manager to install frameworks and libraries kind of like gradle or maven for java) https://docs.npmjs.com/about-npm/
 - Express (framework aka library for dealing with http requests used for loggin/register) https://expressjs.com/
 - Socket.IO (framework for dealing with websockets aka real time communication used for chat) https://socket.io/
 - lowdb (local database (kind of like a txt file) using the JSON format and without needing to run a server like mysql/mongo in order to work) https://github.com/typicode/lowdb